Duchy of Oels: History

 Initially part of the Piast Duchy of Silesia, the Oleśnica area became part of the Duchy of Głogów in 1294, following an armed conflict between Duke Henry III of Głogów and his cousin Henry V the Fat, Duke of Wrocław.
 After the death of Duke Henry III in 1309, it gained significant autonomy during the division of the Głogów lands and the creation of the Duchy of Oleśnica for Henry's son Bolesław in 1313, succeeded by his brother Konrad I in 1321.
+Dukes Bolesław and Konrad I still claimed to be heirs of the entire Kingdom of Poland, even though they ruled only in their duchy, which caused animosity from other Polish dukes in Silesia and monarch of all Poland Władysław I Łokietek.

 Konrad sought protection from the inheritance claims raised by his Piast cousins and King Władysław I the Elbow-high of Poland at the Bohemian crown and in 1329 swore allegiance to the Luxembourg king John of Bohemia.
+Falling under Bohemian suzerainty hindered the growth of Oleśnica, as the important trade route linking Wrocław via Oleśnica with Kalisz and Toruń was severed.
 On good terms with King John and his son Emperor Charles IV, Duke Konrad I was able to acquire the Koźle area upon the death of Duke Bolesław of Bytom in 1355.
 His son Duke Konrad II the Gray further purchased the town of Kąty and half of the Duchy of Ścinawa from Duke Henry VIII the Sparrow.
 He bequested considerable possessions to his successor Konrad III the Old in 1403.